Video: Momentus Capital’s Senate Testimony Champions Community Advantage for Small Business Support

 Abner: SameSky Health has built an innovative solution that combines technology and human touch to deliver a culturally tailored, personalized experience to members of health plans.
 If the health care industry continues to try to address challenges the same way they always have, we’ll never achieve better outcomes.
 Innovation and investment in health care IT innovations are so important.
 Investors need to support startups that are building solutions that will meet the needs of low-income, underserved communities.
 Investors need to be more proactive in seeking opportunities to work with companies such as SameSky Health.

-We Are Now Part of The Momentus Capital Family of Organizations!
+We are Now Part of the Momentus Capital Family of Organizations!

 Healthy communities are built by their residents.
 Small business owners, local real estate developers, and other local leaders are the engines of job creation and economic activity in communities across the country.
 When these leaders have the opportunity to succeed, their communities, their residents — and our country — thrive.